Lelanicole/SEOHoriseonRefactor/README.md

 ## Description

-The purpose of the SEOHoriseonRefactor project is to modify an existant codebase that is optimized for search engines by following website stardards for accessibility.
-This was accomplished by adding semantic HTML elements, adding attributes that improved accessibility, rearranging formatting, and consolidating code.
+The purpose of the SEOHoriseonRefactor project is to modify an existant codebase that is optimized for search engines by following website stardards for accessibelements, adding attributes that improved accessibiility.
+This was accomplished by adding semantic HTML lity, rearranging formatting, and consolidating code.

 ## Installation